 10. Potentially Unwanted App Protection

 Internet is filled with malware and spyware.
-You may be tempted to download an app without knowing that the software may contain harmful virus which can infect your device.
+You may be tempted to download an app without knowing that the software may contain a harmful virus that can infect your device.
 By enabling this flag the Microsoft Defender SmartScreen will protect you against downloading potentially unwanted apps.

 11. Security Warnings for Sites using Legacy TLS Versions